 The startup UI for Altium Designer, shown above, consists of two levels of menus and a set of “easy access” tabs distributed around the perimeter.
 This layout style enforces a recurring theme that exists throughout the program of various access options.
 The top-level menu bar consists of icons that should be recognizable as they are fairly common for most programs: top right corner - Save, Open File, Redo and Undo; and top left corner - Search, Minimize, Resize, and Close.
 The second level consists of program specific menus:

-From the File menu, you can create, open and save files, projects, and workspaces.
+From the File menu, you can create, open and save files, projects, and workspaces to optimize the data you are working with and the task of the day.

-The View menu allows you to customize your work environment by adding Toolbars and Panels and showing the Status Bar and Command Status.
+The View menu allows you to customize your work environment and data by adding Toolbars and Panels and showing the Status Bar and Command Status.

 The Project menu unlocks project level functionality.

-The Window menu allows you to view and access multiple parts of your project simultaneously and can be utilized to enhance the united design experience of Altium Designer 18.
+The Window menu allows you to view and access multiple parts of your project simultaneously and can be utilized to enhance the united design experience of Altium Designer.
 For example, you can work on the schematic, PCB and BOM all at once.

-The UI also has a Help menu where you can get assistance with using the program, access the User Forums and find out what’s new in Altium Designer 18.
+The UI also has a Help menu where you can get assistance with using the program, access the User Forums and find out what’s new in Altium Designer.

-The customization of your workspace parameters can be accomplished from one central location, the Preferences window, accessible by clicking on the top right icon as shown below.
+The customization of your workspace parameters and personalized data can be accomplished from one central location, the Preferences window, accessible by clicking on the top right icon as shown below.

 In addition to the menu bars, the program UI provides several easy access tabs for your convenience.
 The following tabs are available from the startup UI:

-Altium Designer 18 is structured to enable you to easily create your own comfortable workspace.
+Altium Designer is structured to enable you to easily create your own comfortable workspace.
 This extends beyond simply being able to select colors to providing multiple ways to access functions that you use regularly.
-A good example is switching units options.
+A good example is the unit switching options.

 Switching schematic units from the Preferences window